jaydeepchakraborty/PorfRecommendation/README.md

 - We have read the text file for each professor
 - Tokenize the entire data by words.
 - Remove stop words from the tokenized data.
-  a. common english stop words. (stop-words is available on PyPi; stop-words 2015.2.23.1)
+  1. common english stop words. (stop-words is available on PyPi; stop-words 2015.2.23.1)
-  b. non english words.
+  2. non english words.
-  c. digits.
+  3. digits.
-  d. custom stop words.
+  4. custom stop words.
 To create the custom stop words, we have used wordcloud (wordcloud 1.3.1) and pyLDAvis (pyLDAvis 2.1.1).
 We manually checked all the words which are unnecessary and added those to custom stop word list.
 - Stemming the tokenized data.
 It is a process to convert the words to their roots. (http://www.nltk.org/api/nltk.stem.html)
 - Convert tokenized documents into a id <-> term dictionary.
 - Convert tokenized documents into document - term matrix